How Putin's arrogance gave Theresa May a diplomatic coup

 Moreover, coordinated expulsions -- rather than those from one country alone -- are especially valuable, because intelligence agencies often operate on a third-country basis.
 A Russian spy will find it easier to target and recruit a British national in Cyprus or Malta, where local security services are weaker and more indulgent of Russian activity, than in London.
 But with more than 20 countries taking part in expulsions, Russian capabilities have been hit across the board, making it harder for Moscow to compensate for losses in any one capital.

-It will also be hard for Russia to replenish its rezindentury -- intelligence stations -- because Western partners are likely to share information on suspected Russian intelligence officers more widely than before.
+It will also be hard for Russia to replenish its rezidentury -- intelligence stations -- because Western partners are likely to share information on suspected Russian intelligence officers more widely than before.

 This is the worst week for Russia's intelligence service in decades, and marks the further collapse of Moscow's relationship with the West.
 The question is whether this blow nudges Russia into a more cautious approach to its adversaries, or whether a re-elected, isolated Putin now lashes out with even less restraint.